EliaTogni/GMCE/Cosmesi e AI/Theoretical Background.md

 # Ricerca Operativa
 ## Programmazione Lineare

+==Linear programming uses a mathematical model to describe the problem of concern.
+The adjective linear means that all the mathematical functions in this model are required to be linear functions.
+The word programming does not refer here to computer programming; rather, it is essentially a synonym for planning.
+Thus, linear programming involves the planning of activities to obtain an optimal result, i.e., a result that reaches the specified goal best (according to the mathematical model) among all feasible alternatives.

+aggiungere sheldon ross a bibliografia

 Un problema si dice di Programmazione Lineare quando:
 - le variabili hanno un dominio continuo;
 - i vincoli sono equazioni e disequazioni lineari;